Sports Stars, Rock Stars and Movie Stars

-Like legendary Montreal impresario Donald Tarlton, who was the promoter of The Rolling Stones’ 1972 concert at the Montreal Forum where the Teamsters allegedly dynamited a couple trucks containing the Stones’ tour equipment.
+Like legendary Montreal impresario Donald Tarlton, who was the promoter of The Rolling Stones’ 1972 concert at the Montreal Forum where an unknown assailant dynamited a couple trucks containing the Stones’ tour equipment.
 About that day, Tarlton told me, “The Montreal Forum tracked me down on Crescent Street where I was drinking with Mick at Sir Winston Churchill.”
 Tarlton and his team then famously managed to secure new concert equipment – the show, after all, must go on.

 Another night, in June 2002, Montreal PR man Dave Jones arranged for Prince to drop by Karina’s to see local RnB band Liquid Groove.
 “It was around 2 am, a stretch limo pulled up and a man in a red suit popped out, and everybody in the club went nuts!” says Jones.
 “Prince came in with his security guard and stayed for about 30 minutes.
 He came to see the band because he was all about live music.”
 Today, Liquid Groove keyboard player Allister Philip recalls, “It was an exhilerating night!”

 Then the next week, Jones arranged for Wyclef Jean to drop by Karina’s.
 “Wyclef was break-dancing on the dancefloor, then joined the house band for a couple of songs!” says Jones.